AbishoGeorge/Bank-Marketing-Insights-Project/README.md

 ---

 ## Conclusion
-This project demonstrates how **data-driven insights can improve marketing efficiency**.
-By combining customer demographics, financial data, and campaign performance, I was able to highlight key areas of focus for future campaigns.
+This project demonstrates how a combination of **Excel, SQL, and Power BI** can be used to perform end-to-end data analysis.
+By integrating cleaned data, analytical queries, and interactive dashboards, I was able to highlight key areas of focus for future campaigns.

 The dashboard is **interactive, user-friendly**, and can be extended for predictive modeling or more advanced analytics.